opsway/hr_php_test/README.md

 Redirect using redirect operator (https://en.wikipedia.org/wiki/Redirection_(computing)#Basic) console output to file data/2.txt.
 Put the commands you used to data/comments/2.txt.
 Commit both files.

-3. Run main.php in CLI mode for export all products to data/export.csv file.
+3. Run cli.php in CLI mode for export all products to data/export.csv file.
 Fix bug in CSV writer.
 Commit export.csv file and fix to repo.

 4. Run web.php in WEB mode for export all products to HTML writer.